VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch06/ch06_advanced_gpu_lab.md

 After this lab, you should be able to answer:

 1. **Why** did we move from the canonical CPU implementation to a GPU-accelerated one?
-   - Not because CPUs are “bad,” but because experiments need to scale.
+   - Not because CPUs are "bad," but because experiments need to scale.
 2. **What** changed in the GPU version?
    - Outer loops remain semantically the same.
    - Inner simulator steps are batched and moved to tensors on a device.
 3. **How** do we know we did not break the math?
    - Reward parity checks.
    - Seed alignment.
-   - Small‑N CPU vs GPU comparisons.
+   - Small-N CPU vs GPU comparisons.

-The deeper lesson is not “use GPUs.”
+The deeper lesson is not "use GPUs."
 It is:

 - **Separate correctness from performance.**
-  First, write a canonical implementation that you can reason about line‑by‑line.
+  First, write a canonical implementation that you can reason about line-by-line.
-  Then, and only then, introduce acceleration—while constantly checking that you have not changed the underlying problem.
+  Then, and only then, introduce acceleration---while constantly checking that you have not changed the underlying problem.

 When you later move to: